© 2012, 2014, 2017 Michael Schierl, <schierlm at users dot sourceforge dot net>

 The logfile will be written while the program is running.
 Now just point Wireshark to that logfile and happy SSL decoding!

-Note that for decoding ECDSA ciphers, at least Wireshark 1.11.3 (as of now, a development version, but probably already stable when you are reading this) is required.
+Note that for decoding ECDSA ciphers, at least Wireshark 1.11.3 is required.

 is located here.